mmatvienko/phobos/README.md

 # Project Phobos

+### Nov 29
+Restructured to seperate modeling, running, and data pulling related modules.
+I forsee the usage of metaflow perhaps.
+### Jun 21
+I did this annoying thing where I buit half the function with live trading in mind.
+Making backtesting impossible since they would get live prices etc. Have to rework this

 ### Jun 13
 a long with a trading bot.
 I envision a tool for visualizing information. graph your value at risk.
 Or, get a stocks historical data, or plot its autocorrelation. could make a pipeline of a neural network and ARIMA. the neural network has loss function of how correlated data is correlated at a certain lag. this is then passed into ARIMA.
 ARIMA predicts and that is passed back to neural network to get the predicted data.